suxrobGM/blazor-form-builder/README.md

 ## Project Structure

-- **FormBuilder**: The Razor class library containing reusable Blazor components for the form builder.
+- **FormBuilder**: The Razor class library containing reusable Blazor components, services, and models for form creation and rendering.
 - **FormBuilder.API**: The Web API project for managing form data and LOV (List of Values) data.
 - **FormBuilder.DesignerApp**: The Blazor WebAssembly project for designing and rendering forms.
+- **FormBuilder.Shared**: The shared project containing common models used across the `FormBuilder` and `FormBuilder.API` projects.